Sections

 13. Click OK.

 14. Notice that your Heading is now outside the Column formatting.
-You have just created a new (continuous) section break.
+You have just created a new (continuous) Section break.

 15. Reopen the Columns dialog box from the Format Menu.